Opening the AMC GUI and a specific project from the command line

 Replies (2)

-RE: Opening the AMC GUI and a specific project from the command line - Added by Alexis Bienvenüe about 5 years ago
+RE: Opening the AMC GUI and a specific project from the command line - Added by Alexis Bienvenüe over 5 years ago

 auto-multiple-choice project should open the GUI and the project named project